 - Always preserve existing code examples unless explicitly outdated

-When writing agent instructions, be specific.
+When writing agent instructions, I have found that being specific makes a big difference.
 Include exact commands, file paths, and workflows.
 Set clear boundaries by explicitly stating what the agent should never do.
 Provide examples showing expected output formats and code samples.
-Include context about your tech stack, versions, and tools.
+Include context about the tech stack, versions, and tools.
 Define what success looks like.

 Agents can be scoped at multiple levels.
 Repository agents, Organization agents, VSCode/User agents files usually live in .github/agents/.
 The configuration file’s name (minus .md or .agent.md) is used for deduplication between levels so that the lowest level configuration takes precedence.